Pankaj Shah web agency director in London with over 20 years of experience in web design and project management

 Sender reputation is a very dynamic value.
 It changes with every email message.
 You can take years to build a good reputation, but one wrong step can set you back.

 Sender reputation can be thought of as a kind of total score.
-It is one of the factors that email service providers take into account when analyzing an email and deciding on its delivery.
-The higher and better your indicators, the higher the guarantee that the email will land in the "Inbox."
+It is one of the factors that email service providers take into account when analysing an email and deciding on its delivery.
+The higher and better your indicators, the higher the guarantee that the email will land in the “Inbox.”

 Email providers judge a sender’s reputation according to several indicators.
 Although none disclose the precise formula, if we consider Gmail Postmaster’s guidelines, the following indicators can be determined: